niilante/FFCK/docs/FAQ.md

 ### Which telemetry is disabled by default in user.js?

 - All Normandy and Shield Studies are disabled
+- ALl Health reporting features are turned off
 - Recommended addons are turned off
 - Crypto-miners are blocked (Mozilla can collect data about which mines data to improve their own list)
 - The extensions blocklist URL is sanitized